What Exactly Is Marketing Attribution?

 Cons & considerations:

 - Lifetime value (LTV): The look-forward window aggregates all revenue from after the period you are looking at.
 While this gives you LTV on your spend and gives LTV in the ROAS, it also makes it so your reports are constantly changing.
-If you look back at January in the month March, it will show one number, and then if you look again in April you would see a new, higher number because more revenue for those users would have come in.
+If you look back to January in the month of March, it will show one number, and then if you look again in April you would see a new, higher number because more revenue for those users would have come in.

 Pros and price point: